xdas-dev/xdas/docs/contribute.md

 5. Install xdas and optional dependencies in editable mode:
 ```
 pip install -e ".[dev,docs,tests]"
-pip install pandas watchdog   # missing in dependencies for now...
 ```

 6. Check that all tests are passing (one test is not passing but this is ok):